Pincer movement: History

-The earliest mention of a pincer attack is in a related formation of Padmavyuha or Chakravyuha in the Indian Epic Mahabharata.

 Sun Tzu, in The Art of War (traditionally dated to the 6th century BC), speculated on the maneuver but advised against trying it for fear that an army would likely run first before the move could be completed.
 He argued that it was best to allow the enemy a path to escape (or at least the appearance of one), as the target army would fight with more ferocity when surrounded.
 Still, it would lose formation and be more vulnerable to destruction if shown an avenue of escape.

 The maneuver may have first been used at the Battle of Marathon in 490 BC.
 The historian Herodotus describes how the Athenian general Miltiades deployed 900 Plataean and 10,000 Athenian hoplites in a U-formation with the wings manned much more deeply than the center.
 His enemy outnumbered him heavily, and Miltiades chose to match the breadth of the Persian battle line by thinning out the center of his forces while reinforcing the wings.
 In the course of the battle, the weaker central formations retreated, allowing the wings to converge behind the Persian battle line and drive the more numerous but lightly armed Persians to retreat in panic.

 The maneuver was used by Alexander the Great at the Battle of the Hydaspes in 326 BC.
 He launched his attack at the Indian left flank, and the Indian king Porus reacted by sending the cavalry on the right of his formation around in support.
 Alexander had positioned two cavalry units on the left of his formation, hidden from view, under the command of Coenus and Demitrius.
 The units were then able to follow Porus's cavalry around, trapping them in a classic pincer movement.

 A famous example of its use was at the Battle of Cannae in 216 BC, when Hannibal executed the maneuver against the Romans.
 Military historians cite it as the first successful use of the pincer movement that was recorded in detail, by the Greek historian Polybius.